MichaelCurrin/unicron/README.md

 Released under [MIT License](LICENSE).

 Feel free to use this application and to use or modify the code.
 Please give credit with a link back to this repo.

+Logo made using [logomakr](https://logomakr.com/) tool and their stock images.